 On Dimensionality of Models

 In the field of composites, a model consists of a system of equations governing some physical fields such as the displacement/stress/strain fields, which are functions of fundamental variables (usually coordinates).
-Hence there are three types of dimensionality that we are dealing with: dimensionality of coordinates, dimensionality of displacements, and dimensionality of stress/strain.
+Hence there are three types of dimensionality that we are dealing with: dimensionality of coordinates, dimensionality of displacements, and dimensionality of stresses/strains.

 Dimensionality of coordinates is the same as the number of coordinates used to describe the analysis domain.
 If the model is formulated in terms of one coordinate, then it is a 1D model, such as the beam model in terms of the beam reference axis.
 The governing differential equations are ordinary differential equations.

 Dimensionality of displacements describes whether the model can predict deformation in one direction (1D), two directions (2D), or three directions (3D).
 Uniaxial stress/strain state could have up to three components including one normal component, and two shear components.
 Plane stress/strain state could have up to three components including two normal components and one shear components.
-3D stress/strain state could have up to six components because stress/strain are second order symmetric tensors.
+3D stress/strain state could have up to six components for a Cauchy continuum because stress/strain are second order symmetric tensors.